Photo by: Chen Yu

-The researchers found that when parents took the time to look at a toy for a sustained period of time, this action was also mirrored by the baby.
+The researchers found that when parents took the time to look at a toy for a sustained period, this action was also mirrored by the baby.
 In fact, the longer the parents held their gaze, the longer the child did too, even after the parent looked away.
 An additional element to consider was that the parents who were most successful at sustaining the baby’s attention were those who “let the child lead”.
 This means that the parents or caregivers waited until they saw the children express an interest in a toy and then intervened and expanded that interest by naming the object and encouraging play.

 “If parents try to lead by getting the child’s attention on the object of the parent’s interest, this effort may not be successful […] But if parents just follow the child’s attention/interest, it is easier to be in joint attention with their child” Chen Yu said.

-So if your little one is having a difficult time sustaining his attention for long periods of time, try the following:
+So if your little one is having a difficult time sustaining their attention for long periods of time, try the following:

 - Let your baby take the lead during playtime.

-- Lock eyes with your baby and the toy.
+- Lock eyes with them and the toy.

 - Incorporate verbal encouragement.